GuangyongChen/guangyongchen.github.io/_pages/about.md

 Latest News
 ======

-> [7/2022] One paper that introduces entropy to acknowledge the unknown information for multi-label learning  has been accepted by <font color=red>ECCV 2022</font>.
+> [7/2022] One paper that introduces a simple entropy term to acknowledge the unknown information for multi-label learning  has been accepted by <font color=red>ECCV 2022</font>.
 >
 > [4/2022] One paper that address the imbalance learning by flattening the loss landscape has been early accepted by <font color=red>MICCAI 2022</font>.